selvagsz/ember-carousel/README.md

 ### `{{carousel-container}}`

-- `transition-interval` - Defaults to `500`.
+- `transitionInterval` - Defaults to `500`.
-- `on-slide` - Optional, an action that receives one parameter, an object like `{ index: 3, previousIndex: 2, direction: 'right' }`.
+- `onSlide` - Optional, an action that receives one parameter, an object like `{ index: 3, previousIndex: 2, direction: 'right' }`.
   Triggered before the transition is completed.